-- 6. Privacy Data transparency and privacy is fully enabled - 7.
-An integrated customer experience is provided through a coordi nation and flexible design of customer-centric systems and offline channel - 8.
-A customer analytics infrastructure fully enables the exploitation of customer analytics scenarios - 9.
-Roles, tasks, and responsibilities for managing omnichannel services are clearly defined, documented, and communicated - 10.
-Collaboration Cross-functional and cross-disciplinary collabora tion is fully enabled - 11.
-Knowledge and competencies for managing omnichannel services and thereby exploiting customer information in decision making are fully acquired and developed - 12.
-Personalization Omnichannel services are tailored to personal context based on customer information - 13.
-The business impact of omnichannel services is operationalized and monitored with suitable metrics - 14.
-The business potential of customer data is continuously evaluated and acted upon - 15.
-Methods and architectures for managing customer data fully enable data exploitation - 16.
+Question Self appraisal score core 1 2 3 4 5 6.
+Privacy Data transparency and privacy is fully enabled 7.
+An integrated customer experience is provided through a coordi nation and flexible design of customer-centric systems and offline channels 8.
+A customer analytics infrastructure fully enables the exploitation of customer analytics scenarios 9.
+Roles, tasks, and responsibilities for managing omnichannel services are clearly defined, documented, and communicated 10.
+Cross-functional and cross-disciplinary collabora tion is fully enabled 11.
+Knowledge and competencies for managing omnichannel services and thereby exploiting customer information in decision making are fully acquired and developed 12.
+Omnichannel services are tailored to personal context based on customer information 13.
+The business impact of omnichannel services is operationalized and monitored with suitable metrics 14.
+The business potential of customer data is continuously evaluated and acted upon 15.
+Methods and architectures for managing customer data fully enable data exploitation 16.
 The management of omnichannel services incorporates a thorough analysis of market and technology developments

 Source: Development of an AHP hierarchy for managing omnichannel capabilities: a design science research approach by Jochen Wulf.
-Creative Commons Attribution 4.0 International License
+Creative Commons Attribution 4.0 International License strategy can be challenging to achieve both during and after implementation.
+Firstsource industry insights reveal that while new e-commerce leaders are leading the pack, most enterprises across verticals such as banking, financial services, media, telecom are lagging.